 Now that our content is focused on our product design work, we need to bring these stories to life.
 This is possible whether you have one or many relevant past work examples.

-You only have 1 relevant project
+– If you only have 1 relevant project

 Don’t freak out.
 If a hiring manager is looking for interns or entry-level candidates, they should be expecting a sparse portfolio.
 Your objective is to build one case study.
 Choose a class project, a freelance project, or a personal project.
 Something that showcases your skills and potential.